MsgVis/microsmartgrid/README.md

 ## 1 Building, Installing, Using and Uninstalling Msg-Vis

 You need a distribution of Java 11 (e.g. OpenJDK11), [Maven](https://maven.apache.org/), Docker (for Windows and Mac you can get your desktop client [here](https://www.docker.com/products/docker-desktop)) and [Docker Compose](https://docs.docker.com/compose/install/).

 [Top](#TOC)

+## PostgreSQL

+We use PostgeSQL as database system.

+Our current implementation has been tested with [PostgreSQL 11](https://www.postgresql.org/docs/11/index.html).

+## TimescaleDB

+We use the PostgreSQL extension [TimescaleDB](https://www.timescale.com/), a scalable time-series database which uses standard SQL.

+With Timescale you turn tables into whats called [Hypertables](https://docs.timescale.com/latest/introduction/architecture) with which you interact just as you would with a regular PostgreSQL table.
+[Create Hypertable](https://docs.timescale.com/latest/api#create_hypertable).

+We also make use of Timescale's [Time Bucket](https://docs.timescale.com/latest/api#time_bucket).
+Time Buckets are aggregates over arbitrary time intervals.

+Our current implementation has been tested with TimescaleDB [v1.5](https://docs.timescale.com/v1.5/main) and [v1.6](https://docs.timescale.com/v1.6/main).

+## Setup database

+To setup the database have a look at the bash script in the timescaledb folder.

+## Data structure

+There are two tables: devices and readings.

+Intuitively devices stores all known devices.
+The ids should match the ids in the topology JSON file so the view service can query the database correctly.

+Readings stores all readings.
+The device id matches the id in devices.

+# Micro services

+## timescaleDbReader

+timescaleDbReader exposes several database queries as REST GET endpoints.
+These are:

+- /latest
+- /readings/[avg/min/max/std]
+- /readings
+- /deviceList
+- /deviceBy[Id/Name]

+## timescaleDbWriter

+timescaleDbWriter writes to the database.
+It exposes following POST endpoints:

+- /reading
+- /device

 # TODO/ TOWRITE:
 - Which protocols are supported?